CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Copyright/EFF/Original.md

 3.6.Sec=After we receive your counter-notification, we will forward it to the party who submitted the original claim of copyright infringement.
 Please note that when we forward the counter-notification, it includes your personal information.
 If you are concerned about protecting your anonymity, please consult with an attorney about other options.

-3.7.Sec=After we send out the counter-notification, the claimant must then notify us within 10 business days that the claimant has filed an action seeking a court order to restrain you from engaging in infringing activity relating to the material on EFF’s site.
+3.7.Sec=After we send out the counter-notification, the claimant must then notify us within 10 business days that the claimant has filed an action seeking a court order to restrain you from engaging in infringing activity relating to the material on EFF&rsquo;s site.
 If we receive such notification we will be unable to restore the material.
 If we do not receive such notification, generally we will reinstate the material.

 3.8.Sec=Please also be advised that in appropriate circumstances we terminate repeat infringers.